JooNiv/QCut/docs/Usage.rst

 QCut has been designed to work with IQM’s qpus, and therefore on the Finnish Quantum Computing Infrastructure
 (`FiQCI <https://fiqci.fi/>`__), and tested with an IQM Adonis 5-qubit qpu.
-Additionally, QCut is built to be combatible with IQM’s Qiskit fork iqm_qiskit.
+Additionally, QCut is built to be compatible with IQM’s Qiskit fork iqm_qiskit.

 QCut was built as a part of a summer internship at CSC - IT Center for Science (Finnish IT Center for Science).